History of the Pamunkey Fish Hatchery

 Spawning shad (broad stock) will be manually spawned and fertilized eggs will be incubated in the hatchery.
 Upon hatching, the young shad fry will be intensively cultured for about a 16 day period.
 During their stay at the hatchery, the dry will be marked with Oxytetracyclin (OTC) on a set sequence of days that will give the shad produced from the PTG hatchery a unique tag.
 All shad produced from this facility will be released back into the Pamunkey River.

-The Chesapeake Bay Program Grant of $90,000 and matching funds from the Virginia Department of Game and Inland Fisheries made this possible.
-Also, the Virginia Marine Resources Commission and the Pamunkey Tribal Government will help with operation of the hatchery.
+The Chesapeake Bay Program Grant and support from the Virginia Department of Game and Inland Fisheries made this possible.